 Feedback: Through Inbound SMS, enable your customers to provide feedback on your products or services.
 Simply send an SMS requesting their survey participation response, and ask them to reply with keywords such as “yes”, “no”, or numbers in responses to your questions.

 Text-to-join: Customers can opt-into marketing deals or offers by providing their SMS permissions in exchange for a special offer.
 They can also text to request more information about an ad or offer made across your other channels.
 Incentivise them to opt-in through creative marketing campaigns such as text-to-win competitions or quizzes.

-Customer service information: With Inbound SMS, customers can request and manage their account information with your company – they can change their username or password, and update their address, all through Inbound SMS.
+Customer service information: With Inbound SMS, customers can request and manage their account information with your company.

 There is a lot you can do with Inbound SMS to build the relationship with your customer – but there are a few key actions you should take when using Inbound SMS.
 Firstly, you should respond quickly.
 Create triggered instant replies to respond to the customer instantly, or flag a customer to contact manually if necessary.
 You should always send a disclaimer for the costs they may incur, and what they can expect from whatever campaign they are opting into.
 Remember that although your characters are limited, you should maintain the tone of your brand – you are building the relationship.